dupontgu/retro-ipod-spotify-client/README.md

 `spotify_manager.refresh_data()`

 instead of calling refresh_device, you can execute refresh_data.
 This will sync all your data and then will eceute refresh.devices.
-This will make the boot up way slower! but I will synchronize every single time you switch on :).
+This will make the boot up way slower! but it will synchronize every single time you switch on :).
 If you dont run at least once `refresh_data()` no playlist, artist or anything related with your account will be displayed!

 **Configure Raspotify**